ophchu/akka/akka-docs/rst/scala/distributed-data.rst

 * ``ReadLocal`` the value will only be read from the local replica
 * ``ReadFrom(n)`` the value will be read and merged from ``n`` replicas, including the local replica
-* ``ReadQuorum`` the value will be read and merged from a majority of replicas, i.e. at least **N/2 + 1** replicas, where N is the number of nodes in the cluster (or cluster role group)
+* ``ReadMajority`` the value will be read and merged from a majority of replicas, i.e. at least **N/2 + 1** replicas, where N is the number of nodes in the cluster (or cluster role group)
 * ``ReadAll`` the value will be read and merged from all nodes in the cluster